confluentinc/getting-started-guides/dotnet/README.md

 In this tutorial, you will build C# client applications which produce and consume messages from an Apache Kafka® cluster.

-As you're learning how to run your first Kafka application, we recommend using [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree) (no credit card required to sign up) so you don't have to run your own Kafka cluster and you can focus on the client development.
+As you're learning how to run your first Kafka application, we recommend using [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree) so you don't have to run your own Kafka cluster and you can focus on the client development.
 But if you prefer to set up a local Kafka cluster, the tutorial will walk you through those steps.

 ## Prerequisites